mlabuda2/nf-tower-docs/docs/enterprise/kubernetes.md

 Note that an unprivileged version of the Tower frontend image is also available.
 This image listens on an unprivileged port and therefore doesn't need to be run as the root user.
-Replace the tag of the frontend image `cr.seqera.io/private/nf-tower-enterprise/frontend:v23.x.x` with `cr.seqera.io/private/nf-tower-enterprise/frontend:v23.1.0-unprivileged`, and in the `frontend` service below specify the `targetPort` to match the one defined with the environment variable `NGINX_LISTEN_PORT` (see below), like so:
+Replace the tag of the frontend image `cr.seqera.io/private/nf-tower-enterprise/frontend:v23.x.x` with `cr.seqera.io/private/nf-tower-enterprise/frontend:v23.x.x-unprivileged`.
+In the `frontend` service below, specify the `targetPort` to match the environment variable `NGINX_LISTEN_PORT` (see below):
 ```yaml
 ---
 apiVersion: apps/v1